BlakeB254/fast-agent-business-workflow/README.md

 ## Vector Database Integration

 The system uses a vector database to store business information for AI reference.
-This allows the agents to efficiently retrieve and utilize business data when generating documents or UI components.
+This allows the agents to efficiently retrieve and utilize business data when generating documents, marketing content, or UI components.

 To configure your vector database: